 John van Dongen is nothing if not persistent.

-Others also raised questions – eventually government ministerial aides Dave Basi and Bob Virk were charged, and they pleaded guilty in 2010 to breach of trust, for leaking documents, and accepting bribes for that inside information on the BC Rail bidding process.
+Others also raised questions - eventually government ministerial aides Dave Basi and Bob Virk were charged, and they pleaded guilty in 2010 to breach of trust and accepting bribes for inside information on the BC Rail bidding process.

 But the scandal still smoulders.